 4. Security Infrastructure

-Given that billions of euros in diamonds pass through the district daily, security is paramount.
-The AWDC coordinates comprehensive security measures including CCTV networks, access controls, private security patrols, and secure transport services.
-The district is one of the most closely monitored areas in Belgium.
+Billions of euros in diamonds pass through the district every single day.
+The AWDC coordinates comprehensive security measures across the entire district — including CCTV networks, access controls, private security patrols and secure transport services.
+The Antwerp diamond district is one of the most closely monitored areas in Belgium, a fact that directly protects every buyer and seller operating within it.

 5. Education and Research

 The AWDC invests in the future of the trade through partnerships with institutions like WTOCD (the Scientific and Technical Research Centre for Diamonds) and training programmes for the next generation of diamond professionals.
-This includes advanced diamond grading courses, cutting technology research, and innovation in diamond identification.
+This includes advanced diamond grading courses, cutting technology research and innovation in diamond identification and authentication.

-Pro Tip: The AWDC's educational initiatives are one reason why Antwerp-based diamond experts tend to be exceptionally well-trained.
-At Diamantwerp, our team includes GIA-graduated gemologists with decades of experience in the Antwerp trade — expertise that directly benefits every customer we serve.
+What this means for you: The AWDC's educational initiatives are one reason why Antwerp-based diamond experts tend to be exceptionally well-trained.
+At Diamantwerp, our team includes GIA-graduated gemologists with decades of hands-on experience in the Antwerp trade — expertise that directly benefits every customer we work with.

 The Kimberley Process: How the AWDC Ensures Ethical Diamonds

 The Kimberley Process Certification Scheme (KPCS) is the international framework that prevents conflict diamonds — also known as "blood diamonds" — from entering the legitimate diamond supply chain.
-It was established in 2003 after intense international pressure following civil conflicts in Sierra Leone, Angola, and the Democratic Republic of Congo that were partly funded by illegal diamond sales.
+It was established in 2003 following civil conflicts in Sierra Leone, Angola and the Democratic Republic of Congo that were partly funded by illegal diamond sales.

 The AWDC plays a central role in this system.
 Through the Diamond Office, every shipment of rough diamonds entering or leaving Belgium is verified against a Kimberley Process certificate.
 This certificate confirms: